The Twins, too, may be looking for help both sooner and later. Some of the guys on the doorstep fared well today; others didn’t.

 ELIZABETHTON TWINS 4, DANVILLE BRAVES 5

-After making a late-inning rally, a ninth-inning run by the Braves gave them a victory over the E-Town Twins.
+After E-Town staged a late-inning rally, a ninth-inning run by the Braves gave them a victory over the Twins.

-Randy Rosario hit the ground running this season, but has faced some struggles in his last two starts.
-After giving up four earned runs on July 14, he lasted only three innings and gave up three runs (two earned) on four hits and, more alarmingly, four walks.
+Randy Rosario hit the ground running this season, but has struggled in his last two starts.
+After giving up four earned runs on July 14, today he lasted only three innings and gave up three runs (two earned) on four hits and, more alarmingly, four walks.
 He struck out three.

 The bullpen struck out ten in the final six innings (including Carson Goldsmith, 4 and Andre Martinez, 3).
 Brandon Peterson took the loss.